benjimin/pywebcorp/README.md

 ### Status

-Successfully demonstrating download from the web through an authenticated proxy, without needing to prompt for credentials.
+Successfully demonstrating (demo.py) download from the web through an authenticated proxy, without needing to prompt for credentials.
 It is not dependent on pywin32 because it contains an alternative implementation of SSPI using ctypes.

+Next steps:
+-   Create detailed test script to analyse and report how a network is behaving
+-   Support HTTPS
-Next, needs adapting to the interface of an existing connection/request library.
+-   Adapt to the interface of urllib3
+-   Create patch for conda
+-   Try to replace python-ntlm using standard crypto libraries

 Testing
 -------